What are Special Interest Groups?

 Special Interest Groups (SIG) provide professional development and networking opportunities for nurses in a variety of practice areas.
 Membership in a SIG can help you maintain excellence and competency through specific professional development programs while also helping to form a collective voice.

-SIGs currently span Gerontological Nursing, Independent Business Nursing, Mental Health, Operating Room Nursing, as well as Wound, Ostomy and Continence.
+SIGs currently span Gerontological Nursing, Independent Business Nursing, Mental Health, Operating Room Nursing, and Wound, Ostomy and Continence.
 To join, indicate your interest on your membership application or contact WeRPN.

 The OR Special Interest Group (Operating Room) actively promotes and supports RPNs in the OR setting by providing continuing professional education through conferences, workshops, and newsletters.